leanprover/theorem_proving_in_lean4/type_classes.md

   1
 ```

+# ??? no explanation for this Monoid code???
+#check getUnit fails???
+Why can't I call it, it has only implicit args right?
+What
+are the square bracket?
+Previously "The square brackets shown above indicate that the argument of type `Add a`
+is *instance implicit*" is this an instance implicit thing?

 ## Output parameters

 By default, Lean only tries to synthesize an instance `Inhabited T` when the term `T` is known and does not